About Me

 - Measurement error

 Ignoring this heterogeneity in non-experimental settings may lead to crippling bias and invalid inference.
-Accordingly, we need methods that can handle this issue.

 Teaching